saykig/bellman/README.md

 - Frozen artifacts are never edited in place.
 A correction or reinterpretation is added as a new, explicitly labelled artifact.
 - Preregistered findings, post-hoc findings, replications, failures, conjectures, and theory closures remain distinct.
 - Exact source bytes and SHA-256 digests are retained where available.
-- No architecture or product claim follows merely because a mathematical result is interesting.
-- Superseded mathematics is archived rather than deleted.

 ## Repository map